Samlilli/choreo-js/README.md

 ## Before you get creating slick animation sequences with Choreo.js
 It's important to remember that the Web Animation API is [not quite fully supported](http://caniuse.com/#feat=web-animation) by all browsers.
 Choreo has a dependency on the `web-animation-next` polyfill to solve that.
-Make sure you include it:
+Make sure you include it before executing scenes:

 `https://cdnjs.cloudflare.com/ajax/libs/web-animations/2.2.2/web-animations-next.min.js`

 ## Usage